Know More Before You’re No More: Trends, Market Shifts and Strategies in Retail Industry That Change the Way You Manage Your People

 6. Focus on career development for employees: Mentoring programs along with leadership training programs and virtual learning or webinars are all great additions to a retail set up to aid in employee career development.
 Popular retailer, Macy’s, has its own “Leadership Institute” that provides training and development opportunities for every level of employee

 The retail environment is fraught with incessant change when it comes down to processes, people and technology.
-Staying abreast with the latest HR trends 2018 will help your company stay ahead of the curve and become a leading employer in the retail space.
+Staying abreast with the latest HR trends in 2025 will help your company stay ahead of the curve and become a leading employer in the retail space.

 Leave a Comment